 What can we do for you?

-Sometimes free, sometimes at a charge that frees up your time, we can:
+Sometimes free, sometimes for a charge that frees up your time, we can:

-- Lend you books (and some reports, maps etc.);
+- Lend books (and some reports, maps etc.)

-- Try to answer all your questions about the history of materials, mining and the Institute!
+- Try to answer your questions about the history of materials, mining and the Institute.